cap76/intro-machine-learning-2019B/docs/02-dimensionality-reduction.md

 <div class="figure" style="text-align: center">
 <img src="images/GB1.jpg" alt="Humans are exceptionally good at identifying patterns in two and three-dimensional spaces - sometimes too good.
 To illustrate this, note the Great Britain shapped cloud in the image (presumably drifting away from an EU shaped cloud, not shown).
 More whimsical shaped clouds can also be seen if you have a spare afternoon.
 Golcar Matt/Weatherwatchers [BBC News](http://www.bbc.co.uk/news/uk-england-leeds-40287817)" width="35%" />
-<p class="caption">Humans are exceptionally good at identifying patterns in two and three-dimensional spaces - sometimes too good.
+<p class="caption">(\#fig:humanpattern)Humans are exceptionally good at identifying patterns in two and three-dimensional spaces - sometimes too good.
 To illustrate this, note the Great Britain shapped cloud in the image (presumably drifting away from an EU shaped cloud, not shown).
 More whimsical shaped clouds can also be seen if you have a spare afternoon.
 Golcar Matt/Weatherwatchers [BBC News](http://www.bbc.co.uk/news/uk-england-leeds-40287817)</p>
 </div>

 In this chapter we will explore two forms of dimensionality reduction: principle component analysis ([PCA](#linear-dimensionality-reduction)) and t-distributed stochastic neighbour embedding ([tSNE](#nonlinear-dimensionality-reduction)), highlighting the advantages and potential pitfalls of each method.
 As an illustrative example, we will use these approaches to analyse single cell RNA-sequencing data of early human development.
 Finally, we will illustrate the use of dimensionality redution on an image dataset.